Last Update: FEB 15, 2020.

 HIKING LONG ISLAND

-New York-New Jersey Trail Conference, $19.99.
+by Lee McAllister, New York-New Jersey Trail Conference, $19.99.

 Think Globally, Hike Locally!
 Many people think Long Island is little more than endless ugly auto-dependent sprawl suburbs, permanently blighted downtowns and gated communities - "Status-Symbol-Land", as Billy Joel (or was it Springsteen?) once put it.
 This guidebook, written by a veteran hiker and Island native, will instead acquaint the reader with its less-known but extensive trail network, most of which, for NYC residents, is easily accessible from Queens.
 This book can help you avoid that long and demoralizing automobile ride through some of the nation's ugliest auto slums - a ride necessary when you want to get away from NYC and visit the natural planet.
 See also Sustainable Long Island, a Bethpage-based non-profit working to revitalize Nassau and Suffolk counties' over-paved, car-dependent, brownfield-riddled sprawl.